dprgarner/tech-radar-markdown-tools/README.md

 ## Releasing

+Publishing is performed manually.

-Releases to NPM are performed via Travis when tagged commits are pushed to the repo.
-Create a new tagged commit and bump the version in package.json with the npm version script:
+In your PR, create a new tagged commit and bump the version in package.json with the npm version script:

 ```bash
 npm version patch